IvanGiacomoni/Iot-Individual-Assignments/code.md

 ```

 ## MQTT
-At this point, we have all sensors and actuators ready, so we need to setup MQTT, and to do this I used a *setup_mqtt* function, and then we need to suscribe to our 4 main topics, by using the *mqttSubscribeTo* function, that takes as input the name of the topic and the position of the global array of subscriptions where we will save all info about the new subscription.
+At this point, we have all sensors and actuators ready, so we need to setup **MQTT**, and to do this I used a *setup_mqtt* function, and then we need to **suscribe** to our **4 main topics**, by using the *mqttSubscribeTo* function, that takes as input the name of the topic and the position of the global array of subscriptions where we will save all info about the new subscription.

 ```
 static emcute_sub_t subscriptions[NUMOFSUBS];
 ```

-In the Makefile we specify our MQTT topics:
+In the [Makefile](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/Makefile) we specify our MQTT topics:

 ```
 MQTT_TOPIC_TEMP = device/1/temperature